What's New

 Upgrade Requirements

-You can use package upgrade to upgrade the switch to Cumulus Linux 5.16 from the following releases.
+You can use optimized image upgrade and package upgrade to upgrade the switch to Cumulus Linux 5.16 from Cumulus Linux 5.13 and later.
 Package upgrade supports ISSU (warm boot) for these upgrade paths.

 To upgrade to Cumulus Linux 5.16 from a release that does not support package upgrade or optimized image upgrade, you can install an image with ONIE.